Blibbo/Studio/Languages/MARKUP/LATEX/LaTeX.md

 - `{latex}\{\}`
 	- $\{\}$
-	- escape curly brackets to actually write them
+	- Escape curly brackets to actually write them.
-	- normally, they refer to parameters for other commands.
-That's why there's this syntax
+	  Normally, curly brackets refer to parameters for other commands.
+That's why there's this syntax.

 - `{latex}\text{plain text}` [Package::amsmath] ^text
 	- whitespace in text gets normally erased in math mode
 	- this fixes that